 What is Industry 4.0?

-After the previous three industrial revolutions - the steam engine, mass production and automation through computers - everyone is talking about Industry 4.0 as the digital revolution.
-Basically, the term was created as a marketing term and finds its origin in a high-tech industry project of the federal government in 2011, although the topic has found importance in the industry for a longer time.
-The fusion of digitization and manufacturing technology brings many advantages to the end customer, as there is the possibility to manufacture products individually for each customer.
+After the previous three industrial revolutions - the steam engine, mass production and automation through computers - everyone is now talking about Industry 4.0 as the digital revolution.
+Basically, the term was created as a marketing term and has its origins in a high-tech industry project by the German government in 2011, although the topic has been important in industry for some time.
+The fusion of digitalization and production technology brings many advantages for the end customer, as it is possible to manufacture products on a customer-specific basis.
 Digital and smart technologies automate and network all production processes.
-People, machines, products and entire plants communicate with each other and are in constant exchange.
+People, machines, products and entire systems communicate with each other and are in constant exchange.

-At the heart of Industry 4.0 is the so-called intelligent factory, the smart factory.
+At the heart of Industry 4.0 is the so-called smart factory.
 The building blocks of a smart factory include intelligent machines, control systems and sensors.
-A large amount of data is produced, which subsequently has to be processed.
-For this purpose, every component and every product gets a chip built in.
-Traceability of the individual production stages is thus ensured.
+A large amount of data is produced, which then has to be processed.
+Every component and every product is fitted with a chip.
+This ensures the traceability of the individual production stages.

-Despite increasing digitization, people remain an elementary component in production operations.
-As a so-called "augmented operator", he controls and checks all sequences in the production process.
-In addition, the new communications technologies are reducing the proportion of routine tasks.
-Digitization may lead to increased job shifts, as more employee competencies will be required for upstream and downstream work processes in the future.
+Despite increasing digitalization, people remain an elementary component in production companies.
+As a so-called "augmented operator", it controls and checks all processes in the production process.
+In addition, the new communication technologies are reducing the proportion of routine tasks.
+Digitization may lead to increased job shifts, as employees will be required to have more skills for upstream and downstream work processes in the future.

 - New software and hardware ensures simplification of processes